Asian option: Pricing of Asian options

 A discussion of the problem of pricing Asian options with Monte Carlo methods is given in a paper by Kemna and Vorst.

 In the path integral approach to option pricing, the problem for geometric average can be solved via the Effective Classical potential of Feynman and Kleinert.

 Rogers and Shi solve the pricing problem with a PDE approach.

 A Variance Gamma model can be efficiently implemented when pricing Asian-style options.
 Then, using the Bondesson series representation to generate the variance gamma process can increase the computational performance of the Asian option pricer.

 Within jump diffusions and stochastic volatility models, the pricing problem for geometric Asian options can still be solved.
 For the arithmetic Asian option in Lévy models, one can rely on numerical methods or on analytic bounds.

+Asian options can be priced also in a short-maturity expansion, similar to the approach used for European options in the SABR volatility model.
+One can define an implied volatility of an Asian option $\Sigma_A(K, T)$ such that the Asian price is obtained by substituting this implied volatility into the Black-Scholes formula.
+The implied volatility of the Asian option can be expanded in powers of maturity $\Sigma_A(K, T) = \Sigma_A^{(0)}(K) + \Sigma_A^{(1)}(K) T + O(T^2)$.
+The leading order term $\Sigma_A^{(0)}(K)$ is known in closed form for several models, for the case of Asian options with continuous averaging: